ruyrybeyro/chrootvpn/README.md

 The Mobile Access Portal Agent, unlike the ordinary cshell_install.sh official setup, runs with its own non-privileged user which is different than the logged in user.
 In addition, instead of adding the localhost self-signed Agent certificate to a user personal profile as the official setup does, this script install a server-wide global Firefox policy file instead when possible.
 Notably when Firefox is a snap, or the distribution already has a default Firefox policy file, a new policy won't be installed.

 As long the version of the Debian/RedHat/SUSE/Arch distribution is not at the EOL stage, chances are very high the script will run successfully.
 Void, Gentoo, Slackware, Deepin,NuTyx,Pisi/Kwort and KaOS variants are not so thoroughly tested.
 Have a look near the end of this document, for the more than 110 recent versions/distributions successfully tested.

+(*) It is of no use opening issues with the CShell/SNX scripts failing to installs in your normal OS shell/outside the chroot environment.
+The whole point of this script is providing an alternative environment able to run them and getting in sync with the host OS.

 INSTRUCTIONS
 ============